nDerroitte/PROJ0010-1-Automated-Ridesharing-Suggestion/README.md

 # Code

-The code can be found on the montefiore BitBucket or can also be access directly on my [github](https://github.com/nDerroitte/PI)
+The code can also be found on the montefiore BitBucket.